 As I indicated above, tests were also conducted on other grains as well.
 All of the alternate grains tested had aresenic levels far below any of the rices.
 Some of the grains had negligible amounts of inorganic arsenic.
 They include amaranth, millet and buckwheat.
 Other grains with very little arsenic were farro, bulgur, barley and quinoa.

-To lower your exposure to arsenic, it may be a good idea to eat a variety of grains.
+To lower your exposure to arsenic eat a variety of grains.

 Lowering the Level of Arsenic in Your Rice